-"I need to Pee-pee," said Harry, squirming again trying to get down.
+"I need to pee-pee," said Harry, squirming again, still trying to get down.

-"Ah," said Severus, placing Harry on his feet and allowing him to go to the toilet on his own.
-Which he was able to do, he had learned fast, but considering he should have already learnt by this it was only a good thing.
-Of course being bribed with sweets would get anything done quicker; a smirk graced his features just remembering the first time Harry had tried a chocolate frog.
-He'd shrieked half in glee half shocked.
-Once it stopped moving he'd savoured the sweet as if he'd never tasted anything like it before in his life.
-Which of course he hadn't, he didn't give Harry sweets Willy-Nilly though, and he didn't want Harry's teeth to rot.
+"Ah," said Severus, placing Harry on his feet and allowing him to go to the toilet on his own, which he was able to do; he had learned fast, but considering he should have already learnt this by now, it was only a good thing.
+Of course, bribing with sweets would get anything done quicker; a smirk graced his features as he remembered the first time Harry had tried a chocolate frog.
+He'd shrieked, half in glee, half shocked.
+Once it had stopped moving, he'd savoured the sweet as if he'd never tasted anything like it before in his life.
+Which, of course, he hadn't; Severus didn't give Harry sweets willy-nilly though, as he didn't want Harry's teeth to rot.

-Standing up when he heard the toilet flush, he took Harry's hand when he emerged from the toilet and took him down the stairs.
-Putting him in his usual spot on the sofa, letting him dig into his breakfast, he took his own seat and ate his breakfast as well.
+Standing up, when he heard the toilet flush, he took Harry's hand when he emerged from the toilet and took him down the stairs.
+Putting him in his usual spot on the sofa, he let him dig into his breakfast, then he took his own seat and ate his breakfast as well.

-"Stand still for a minute, Harry, this won't hurt okay?" said Severus kneeling beside Harry.
-Managing to successfully avoid the Lego, that was strewn all over the place.
-After breakfast he'd taken Harry up the stairs helped him brush his teeth and get dressed before coming back down again ready to face the day.
+"Stand still for a minute, Harry; this won't hurt, okay?"
+Severus said, kneeling beside Harry and managing with success to avoid the Legos that were strewn all over the place.
+After breakfast he'd taken Harry upstairs and helped him brush his teeth and get dressed before coming back down again, ready to face the day.

 Harry nodded his head, staring at him curiously.

-"Indoles," murmured Severus pointing his wand at Harry, it was the spell in the book about the Metamorphmagus'.
-The spell entered Harry, making him glow briefly before paper furled out of his wand.
-It would let Severus know all Harry's talents, more specifically what kind of Metamorphmagus he was, whether it's partial or otherwise.
-"All done." he said before moving back to his seat and opening it ready for whatever came his way.
+"Indoles," murmured Severus while pointing his wand at Harry; it was the spell in the book about the Metamorphmagi.
+The spell entered Harry, making him glow briefly before paper furled out of the wand.
+It would let Severus know all Harry's talents; more specifically, what kind of Metamorphmagus he was, whether he was a partial or otherwise.
+"All done," he said before moving back to his seat and opening it, ready for whatever came his way.

-Severus began to read the results, satisfaction thrummed through him, Harry was a full Metamorphmagus, but according to this, the ability had been temporarily halted by James Potter no less.
+Severus began to read the results, satisfaction thrumming through him.
+Harry was a full Metamorphmagus, but according to this, the ability had been temporarily halted, by James Potter no less.
 Why would they make the decision to stop his ability?
-That made no sense to him, Lily must have known…so why would she allow it?
-Staring over at the child, he mused about it for a while, perhaps the threat of impending death had made them do it?
-He couldn't understand why, and he never would get an answer unfortunately since both of them were gone.
+That made no sense to him; Lily must have known…so why would she allow it?
+Staring over at the child, he mused about it for a while; perhaps the threat of impending death had made them do it?
+He couldn't understand why, and he never would get an answer, unfortunately, since both of them were gone.

-His eyes widened upon seeing another talent he'd never expected the child to have.
-Parseltongue, Harry was a Parselmouth; he had the ability to talk to snakes.
-Despite his horrible experience with the language, or rather the wizard with the talent he bore no ill will towards Parselmouth's.
-In fact he was rather envious of the child; such ability was coveted by most pureblood families and all Slytherins.
+His eyes widened upon seeing another talent he'd never expected the child to have: Parseltongue.
+Harry was a Parselmouth; he had the ability to talk to snakes.
+Despite his own horrible experience with the language, or rather the other wizard he knew with the talent, Severus bore no ill will towards Parselmouths.
+In fact, he was rather envious of the child; such ability was coveted by most pureblood families and all Slytherins.

-Harry had an inherit ability to be a Legilimens, he would flawlessly be able to enter peoples minds and read it if he wished.
-Occlumency was also another ability he could have if trained in it someone in the Potter line must have been a natural, much like someone in the Prince line must have been.
-He'd been doing it since before he was eleven years old.
+Harry had an inherent ability to be a Legilimens; he would flawlessly be able to enter people's minds and read them if he wished.
+Occlumency was also another ability he could have if trained in it; someone in the Potter line must have been a natural, much like someone in the Prince line must have been.
+Severus had been doing it since before he was eleven years old.
 Of course he hadn't realized it at the time; both abilities had come very easy to him.
 It was a relief to know that Harry would be able to master those abilities as well.
-Not everyone could do it, most people assumed it had something to do with Power but that was just idiots talking.
-You either had the ability or not, much like the ability to be an Animagus, he had the ability but he'd never harnessed it, he had no desire to be an Animagus, or rather he hadn't had the desire or the time to do so.
+Not everyone could do it; most people assumed it had something to do with Power, but that was just idiots talking.
+You either had the ability or not, much like the ability to be an Animagus; Severus had the ability, but he'd never harnessed it.
+He had no desire to be an Animagus—or rather, he hadn't had the desire or the time to learn how.

-Perhaps in a few years he could start teaching Harry meditation techniques, but that was further down the line he had the answer he was looking for.
-Harry was a full Metamorphmagus, now Black had stated Harry had changed his hair, which meant despite the block Harry had been able to change.
-That had no doubt blown his fathers pride to bits.
-Knowing his not even one year old son was more powerful than him already to be getting around the block on his ability.
+Perhaps in a few years he could start teaching Harry meditation techniques, but that was further down the line; he had the answer he was looking for.
+Harry was a full Metamorphmagus.
+Now Black had stated Harry had changed his hair, which meant that, despite the block, Harry had been able to change.
+That had no doubt blown his father's pride to bits, knowing his not even one-year-old son was more powerful than he already, to be getting around the block on his ability.

-Harry wandered over to Severus, a book clutched in his hands, handing it to him all the while staring.
+Harry wandered over to Severus, a book clutched in his hands; he handed it to him, all the while staring.

-"Do you want me to read it to you?" asked Severus accepting the book, the tales of Beedle the bard.
-It was Lily's copy, he'd read it to Harry once and now it was all he wanted to hear, not just one story either, he liked to listen to them all.
+"Do you want me to read it to you?" asked Severus, accepting the book: Tales of Beedle the Bard.
+It was Lily's copy; he'd read it to Harry once, and now it was all he wanted to hear.
+Not just one story either; he liked to listen to them all.

-Harry nodded eagerly, climbing up on Severus' knee leaning back waiting patiently.
+Harry nodded eagerly, climbing up on Severus' knee and leaning back, waiting patiently.

-"The Wizard and the hopping pot.
+"'The Wizard and the Hopping Pot.
 There was once a kindly old wizard who used his magic generously and wisely for the benefit of his neighbours.
-Rather than reveal the true source of his power, he pretended his potions, charms and anti-dotes sprang ready-made from the little cauldron he called his lucky cooking pot.
-From miles around people came to him with their troubles, and the wizard was pleased to give his pot a stir and put things right…." began Severus, and the little boy listened wide eyed as if it was the first time he was hearing it.
-Devouring each and every word his daddy spoke, loving magic more and more each day.
-Thankfully he was too young to have been taught that magic was freakish…not that his particular little boy would have had the chance before death claimed him as his own and ending the line that had so eluded him to begin with.
+Rather than reveal the true source of his power, he pretended his potions, charms, and antidotes sprang ready-made from the little cauldron he called his lucky cooking pot.
+From miles around people came to him with their troubles, and the wizard was pleased to give his pot a stir and put things right…'" began Severus, and the little boy listened wide-eyed, as if it was the first time he was hearing it, devouring each and every word his daddy spoke, loving magic more and more each day.
+Thankfully he was too young to have been taught that magic was freakish…not that this particular little boy would have had the chance before death claimed him as his own and ending the line that had so eluded him to begin with.